Analysis | NFL draft grades: Browns, Patriots and Bears earn high marks

 How did teams do?
 As always, it’s virtually impossible to say which players will turn into stars and which will be recalled as draft busts.
-But it is possible to try to determine which teams maximized the value of their picks, based on the information currently available, and which didn’t.
+But it is possible to try to determine which teams maximized the value of their picks, based on the information available, and which didn’t.

 NFC East